TASTING GUIDE

 What the Numbers Mean

-The entry point for specialty coffee.
+The entry point for speciality coffee.
 Clean, sweet, and free from defects.
 Already better than 95% of commercial coffee.

 Distinctive character with notable complexity.
 Clear origin fingerprint and exceptional balance between acidity, body, and sweetness.